xcat2/xcat-core/docs/source/guides/admin-guides/manage_clusters/common/kvm/manage_vm.rst

     wvid vm1

-* For powerKVM,  **kimchi** on the kvm hypervisor can be used to monitor and access the VM.
+* For PowerKVM,  **kimchi** on the kvm hypervisor can be used to monitor and access the VM.

 Remove the virtual machine